Murder of Marcy Renee Conrad

 The murder of Marcy Renee Conrad (February 5, 1967 – November 3, 1981) was perpetrated by Anthony Jacques Broussard, a 16-year-old high school student.
 Conrad's death gained national attention due to the age of her killer, forcing a re-evaluation of California statutes regarding juvenile sentencing for violent crimes.
-The case triggered widespread media coverage, as a stark example of social disaffection among suburban youth.
+The case triggered widespread media coverage, as a stark example of social unrest among suburban youth.

 The murder of Marcy Renee Conrad, and subsequent events, were the inspiration for the screenplay of the Tim Hunter film River's Edge.